yeon-kyu/HoldableSwipeHandler/README.md

 }

 /*
- if you want to maintain ViewHolder when clicked first Item, set False. if you want to delete Item on the ViewHolder when clicked first Item, set True default value is True
+ if you want to maintain ViewHolder when clicked first Item, set value as False. if you want to remove Item on the ViewHolder when clicked first Item, set value as True. default value is True.
 */
 swipeHelper.setDismissBackgroundOnClickedFirstItem(false)